 Our research libraries are more than books.
 The WMU Libraries' digitization goal is to bring patrons unique items through our online digital collections.
-These include diaries, photographs, maps, manuscripts, artwork, presidential letters, blueprints and more.
-All collections are searchable, and most are browse-able.
+These include historically significant items from the WMU collections: diaries, photographs, maps, manuscripts, artwork, presidential letters, blueprints, and more.
+They are selected from WMU Libraries’ collections including: Archives and Regional History Collections, Rare Books, Map Collection, WMU departments, and regional partners.
+All collections can be browsed, and most are searchable.

 African American History Book

 "Michigan Manual of Freedmen's Progress" book, 1915 edition, fully digitized including photographs, charts, and searchable text in pdf format.

 Items include a mix of blueprints, letters, photos and a book from the nationally recognized home design built in Kalamazoo, Michigan, by Caroline Bartlett Crane.
 All images have comprehensive metadata, and the capability to zoom in on details.

 Cistercian Liturgical Research Resources from the Cistercian Studies Collection at WMU

 Contains the full run of Liturgy O.S.C.O, the journal edited by Father Chrysogonus Waddell of Gethsemani Abbey; Cistercian Liturgy Series; and selections from the Chrysogonous Waddell Archive.

 The Cistercian Reference works collection provides digital access to important and hard-to-find works on the Cistercian Order and will eventually include works such as biliographies, dictionaries, biographical and geographical material and indexes.